Oluwaseun-k/Oluwaseun-k/README.md

 - 👋 Hi, I’m @Oluwaseun Kolawole
 - 👀 I’m interested in Data analysis
 - 🌱 I’m currently learning python for data analysis
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Data anslytics
 - 📫 How to reach me oluwaseunkolawole2017@gmail.com

 <!---